gyimesbalint/DL_project/README.md

 Finally the model can be trained with the desired data (title,description,set) by running the code in the corresponding Model and fitting block.

 After the fitting is finished or the model(s) are loaded the evaluation can be acquired by running all the cells in the Evaluation block.

+## Results
+The trained models can be found in the repository as hdf5 files.
+Their names begin with model then the number shows how many classes were used and lastly the training data is specified.

+The evaluation of the whole project is documented in the <code>DL_HW.pdf</code>.
+The source files of this document can be found in the <code>DL-HW.zip</code> file.